-After the eCA issues the modified certificate, the subordinate CA established by the eCA and the Company is notified with the meeting minutes or through internal issuance procedures.
-The eCA notifies subordinate CA and Cross-Certified CAs not established by the Company by letter.
+After eCA issues the modified certificate, the subordinate CA established by eCA and CHT is notified with the meeting minutes or through internal issuance procedures. eCA notifies subordinate CA and Cross-Certified CAs not established by CHT by letter.

-If eCA does not agree to issue the modified certificate, the subordinate CA established by eCA and the Company is notified with the meeting minutes or through internal issuance procedures. eCA notifies subordinate CA and Cross-Certified CAs not established by the Company by letter. eCA clearly states the reasons for not approving the certificate issuance. eCA may refuse to issue the certificate for reasons other than applicant identity identification and authentication.
+If eCA does not agree to issue the modified certificate, the subordinate CA established by eCA and CHT is notified with the meeting minutes or through internal issuance procedures. eCA notifies subordinate CA and Cross-Certified CAs not established by CHT by letter. eCA clearly states the reasons for not approving the certificate issuance. eCA may refuse to issue the certificate for reasons other than applicant identity identification and authentication.

-4.8.5 Conduct Constituting Acceptance of Modified Certificate
+4.8.5 Conduct Constituting Acceptance of Modified Certificate the modified certificate; CAs that is established by CHT must ask eCA to announce its new certificate through internal procedures.

 The CA applying for certificate modification must check the modified certificate to make sure the certificate contents are accurate.
 If there are no errors in the certificate, eCA shall be notified.
-CAs not established by the Company must send a reply letter indicating acceptance of the modified certificate; CAs that is established by the Company must ask eCA to announce its new certificate through internal procedures.
+CAs not established by CHT must send a reply letter indicating acceptance of eCA shall publish the modified CA certificates to its repository.